 The historic Plaza Theatre was built in 1930 in the Spanish Colonial Revival style and is still operational today.
-Inside the restored theater, you’ll find intricately painted ceilings, mosaic-tiled floors, decorative Spanish-style metal railings, and antique furniture.
+You’ll find intricately painted ceilings, mosaic-tiled floors, decorative Spanish-style metal railings, and antique furniture inside the restored theater.

-The Plaza’s Mighty Wurlitzer Blaban III Organ is one of only six ever made and can simulate 15 different instruments.
-The Plaza Theatre holds weekly tours, open to the public, on Tuesdays at 12:00 p.m.
+The Plaza’s Mighty Wurlitzer Blaban III Organ is one of only six made and can simulate 15 instruments.
+The Plaza Theatre holds weekly tours, open to the public, on Tuesdays at noon.

 8: Follow the Mission Trail

 Three missions along a nine-mile trail will take you through 350 years of area colonial history.
 On this drive, not far from central El Paso, you can visit the oldest churches in Texas.
-All of them still serve as community centers and Mass is celebrated on a regular basis.
+They still serve as community centers, and Mass is celebrated regularly.
 The religious observances are a mixture of Catholic and indigenous traditions.

-The Ysleta del Sur Pueblo is one of three federally recognized Native American tribes, and the only Pueblo, in the State of Texas.
-Thirteen miles from downtown El Paso, Ysleta, Texas has been home to the Tigua people for more than 300 years.
-You can visit the Ysleta Cultural Center and learn how these Puebloan people came to Texas, and about their rich culture and traditions.
+The Ysleta del Sur Pueblo is one of three federally recognized Native American tribes and the only Pueblo in the State of Texas.
+Thirteen miles from downtown El Paso, Ysleta, Texas, has been home to the Tigua people for over 300 years.
+You can visit the Ysleta Cultural Center and learn how these Puebloan people came to Texas and about their rich culture and traditions.

 The final mission on the tour is the San Elizario Mission and historic area.
-The mission was originally constructed in 1789 by the Spanish for use as a fort and the mission was the chapel for the military and their families.
+The mission was initially constructed in 1789 by the Spanish for use as a fort, and the mission was the chapel for the military and their families.
 Also in the historic district of San Elizario is a museum, shops, and galleries, and the popular Old El Paso County Jail Museum.
-The San Elizario Genealogy and Historical Society operates the museum and it is open daily, Tuesday through Sunday.
+The San Elizario Genealogy and Historical Society operates the museum, and it is open daily, Tuesday through Sunday.

 If you are there on the third Sunday of the month in March through November, you might get to see a Billy the Kid re-enactment.
-While people think Billy the Kid broke out of this jail, he actually broke in to try and get his friend out!
-When you see the thick iron cell doors and the adobe walls, you’ll wonder how anyone could break out.
+While people think Billy the Kid broke out of this jail, he broke in to try and get his friend out!
+You’ll wonder how anyone could break out when you see the thick iron cell doors and the adobe walls.

 There are annual celebrations and feast days at the three missions that would be worth seeing if the dates coincide with your trip to El Paso.